LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
-The derive macro will fill each field from the column with identical name.
+The derive macro will fill each field from the column with the corresponding name.
 So no more unnecessary selection like `score: m.score()` and `timestamp: m.timestamp()`.

 Defining the `Score` type is still quite verbose though.
 Which is why I added another option that is even more concise.